-- The company's corporate purpose shall include the management and administration of foreign shareholdings through the appropriate human and material resources.
-However, the corporate purpose may also include other activities in Spain or overseas. - The Spanish entity must hold a minimum participation of at least 5% either directly or indirectly in the foreign subsidiaries.
+The company's corporate purpose shall include the management and administration of foreign shareholdings through the appropriate human and material resources.
+However, the corporate purpose may also include other activities in Spain or overseas.

+- The Spanish entity must hold a minimum participation of at least 5% either directly or indirectly in the foreign subsidiaries.
 This requirement may be replaced by an acquisition cost of the subsidiary's shares equal to or greater than €20 million.
-In case of holding shares in a subsidiary acting as a holding company, its income should derive from more than 70% of dividends and capital gains, and the mentioned 5%

-- The shareholding in which the minimum participation requirement has been met must have been held for at least one year prior to the date on which dividends and capital gains eligible for the participation exemption regime are received. - In the case of dividends, this minimum holding period may be completed after the dividend distribution takes place.
+In case of holding shares in a subsidiary acting as a holding company, its income should derive from more than 70% of dividends and capital gains, and the mentioned 5% participation must be indirectly met by the Spanish entity in the lower-tier subsidiaries or else certain other requirements must be met. - The shareholding in which the minimum participation requirement has been met must have been held for at least one year prior to the date on which dividends and capital gains eligible for the participation exemption regime are received. - In the case of dividends, this minimum holding period may be completed after the dividend distribution takes place.
 The period of time during which other members of the group have held the subsidiaries is also taken into account to calculate the holding period. - Subject-to-tax test.
 Foreign subsidiaries held by a Spanish holding company must have been subject to tax equal or similar to the Spanish corporate income tax at a statutory rate of at least 10% (it is permitted for the effective tax rate to be lower due to the application of any reductions or allowances in the subsidiary).
 This test is considered to be met for subsidiaries resident in a country that has signed a double tax treaty with Spain with an agreement on exchange of tax information.
 For capital gains purposes, this test must be met during the entire holding period. - The participation exemption will not apply in case the dividend distribution constitutes a tax-deductible expense in the subsidiary. - The subsidiary cannot be resident in a Spanish listed tax haven unless the jurisdiction is within the EU and the taxpayer proves that it has been incorporated for sound business reasons and it performs an active business.